Posts

 Image

-Yesterday was Pentecost Sunday for Christians.
-Is there a Pentecost echo in Shakespeare's Hamlet?
+Is there a Pentecost echo in Hamlet ?
 [Images, clockwise from UPPER LEFT: Pentecost, circa 1310 and circa 1318, from "Seven panels with scenes from the Life of Christ" by Giotto and workshop (1266–1337).
 National Gallery, London.
 Public domain, via Wikimedia Commons .
 RIGHT: "The Pentecost," Part of Doña María de Aragón Altarpiece, circa 1600, by El Greco (1541–1614).
 Museo del Prado, National Museum of Spain, Madrid.
 Public domain, via Wikimedia Commons .
 LOWER LEFT: "The Pentecost" by a follower of Bernard van Orley, circa 1530.
 North Carolina Museum of Art, USA.
 Public domain, via Wikimedia.org .]
-Consider: Hamlet contains not only more biblical allusions than plays by other English playwrights of the age, but also more than any other of his plays.[1]
-There is a rhythm in the story of the life of Jesus: He is a mentor and leader figure who is crucified, then rises, and appears to th
+Consider: Hamlet contains not only more biblical allusions than do plays by other English playwrights of the age, but also more than any other of Shakespeare's plays.[1]
+There is a rhythm in the story of the life of Jesus: He is a mentor and leader figure who is crucified, then rises, and appears to the disciples.
+He appears to women at the tomb (